-Expansion Cards/Graphics Cards (optional)
+Expansion Cards/ Graphics Cards

 Location: Certain configurations of desktops may include expansion and/or graphics cards.
-These can be found in the rear of the chassis, on the opposite side of the power supply for the Vision Series configuration.
+These can be found in the lower, left-hand corner of the LC-X3XS1 configuration.
 The cards are electrically connected to the motherboard via PCIe slots, and physically connected to the case.